Bibliographies & Other Resources

-Southeastern Grasslands Initiative (SGI)
+Southeastern Grasslands Institute (SGI)

 The solution to conservation of U.S. southeastern grasslands is a vastly expanded and sustained initiative for the conservation, restoration, and management of native grassland ecosystems.

-The Southeastern Grasslands Initiative is building a movement.
+The Southeastern Grasslands Institute is building a movement.
 We aim to ignite a passion for our native grasslands across the South and to join hands with people from all walks of life who desire to make a difference for the world and for future generations.
 Because so many native grassland remnants are small, they are ideal for engaging volunteers at the local level.
 SGI is working with partners across our focal region to develop a “grassroots grassland conservation army” of hundreds, perhaps thousands, of volunteers.

 The SGI and Austin Peay University is currently working with Old Town and Sinking Creek to: